jjl4287/NES-Pong/README.md

 The code and game logic for this project were primarily developed by Jakob Langtry.
 Inspiration and occasional guidance were derived from the Nerdy Nights tutorial for iNES headers and reset.
 You can find the tutorial at https://nerdy-nights.nes.science/.

-Special thanks to the NES development community for their resources, tools, and support.
+Special thanks to the NES development community for their resources, tools, and support, and to the jsNES project for providing the JavaScript NES emulator.

 If you have any questions or suggestions, feel free to reach out!